MoscaDotTo/Winapp2/winapp2ool/modules/browserbuilder/readme.md

 - A source directory containing at least one of `chromium.ini` or `gecko.ini` with valid `BrowserInfo` and `EntryScaffold` sections
 - Optionally, [flavor correction files](#post-generation-flavorizing) in the same directory, resolved by their fixed names

 All input files are read from the single source directory.
-The individual files are not separately configurable, pointing BrowserBuilder at a directory is the entire configuration.
+The individual files are not separately configurable; pointing BrowserBuilder at a directory is the entire configuration.

 ---